54 Gui1 Mei4 歸妹

-Commentary on the image: Gui Mei (the younger sister accompanies her older sister in marriage to her brother-in-law) acting as a concubine, which is for the sake of an enduring (relationship).
-It is auspicious to be crippled but still able to walk; (the older and the younger sister) sustaining each other.
+Commentary on the image: Gui Mei (the younger sister who accompanies her older sister in marriage to her brother-in-law) acts as a concubine, which is for the sake of an enduring relationship.
+It is auspicious to be crippled but still able to walk; the older and the younger sister sustaining each other.

 The younger sister is in place as the concubine so that she can take the role of wife should her older sister die; Gui Mei can keep two families firmly engaged.
 Although she is restrained, she is still able to act freely within her territory, as the wife is her older sister, i.e. they can live in mutual harmony and support.